Thursday, 5 January 2017

 Symptoms

-• Headache: A throbbing headache.
+• Headache: A severe, throbbing headache.

-• Nausea: Feeling sick or vomiting.
+• Nausea: Feeling intensely sick to your stomach or vomiting.

 Immediate First Aid (While Waiting for Help)

-• Spray them with a garden hose.
+• Spray them continuously with a garden hose or cool shower.

 Causes

-Heatstroke usually occurs in two forms:
+Heatstroke generally occurs in two distinct forms:

 Complications